honeycombio/academy-instrumentation-nodejs/README.md

 Have Docker installed.

-Edit `.env` if you would like to use the python implementation rather than nodejs.

 Define your Honeycomb API key.
 Add this to the middle of `.env`:

 ```bash
 HONEYCOMB_API_KEY="paste your api key here"
 ```

-If you don't have an API key handy, here are the [docs](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key).
+If you don't have an API key handy, here is the [Documentation](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key).
 If you want more stepping-through of how to get an API key, there are instructions for this in [Observaquiz](https://quiz.honeydemo.io); type in a name to get to the second page.

-### run the app
+### Run the app

 `./run`

-(this will run `docker compose` in daemon mode, and build containers)
+(This will run `docker compose` in daemon mode, and build containers)

 Access the app:

 [http://localhost:8080]()

-after making changes to a service, you can tell it to rebuild just that one:
+After making changes to a service, you can tell it to rebuild just that one:

 `./run [ meminator | backend-for-frontend | image-picker | phrase-picker ]`